Matoo125/blog/content/recommendations.md

 ---
-title: "About"
+title: "Recommendations"
 date: 2019-03-12T13:50:36+01:00
 draft: false

 ---

-Welcome to my personal blog.
-You can find here the thoughts my brain has produced.
-Some are random, others more structured and from time to time I might link to an source.

-If you are looking for a better content, I can actually help you with that.
-Below are my recommendations for my favorite podcasts, books and tools.
+Below are the recommendations for my favorite podcasts, books and tools.

 ### Podcasts